FINV — FinVolution Group

 2. Strategic Updates and Business Highlights

 - International Expansion: Significant growth in international markets, with a 38.6% increase in volume and 32.0% in revenue year-over-year.
-Entry into Australia through the acquisition of Fundo, a local lending platform.
+Entry into Australia through the acquisition of Fundo, a local lending platform, to leverage regulatory experience and operational capabilities.

-- ESG Initiatives: Launched humanitarian response efforts in Indonesia, contributing to improved S&P CSA score.
+- ESG Initiatives: Launched humanitarian efforts in Indonesia and improved S&P CSA score for 7 consecutive years.

 3. Forward Guidance and Outlook

-- 2026 Revenue Forecast: Anticipating a decline of 5% to 15% year-over-year due to regulatory changes in China.
+- 2026 Revenue Forecast: Anticipated decline of 5% to 15% year-over-year due to regulatory changes in China.

 4. Bad News, Challenges, or Points of Concern

-- Regulatory Environment: Ongoing regulatory uncertainties in China are impacting loan origination and transaction volumes.
+- Regulatory Headwinds: Ongoing regulatory uncertainties in China impacting loan origination and transaction volumes.

 5. Notable Q&A Insights

-- Operational Targets: Focus on high-quality operations in China, with expectations for lower transaction volumes in Q1 2026 due to seasonal factors.
+- Operational Targets for China: Focus on high-quality operations, with expectations for lower transaction volumes in Q1 2026 due to seasonal effects.